sulhaq97/cfdna_motifs_analysis/README.md

-# cfdna_motifs_analysis
+# cfDNA End-motifs Analysis
-Bunch of scripts to calculate f-profiles of cfDNA end-motifs
+This repository contains a pipeline for calculating 4-mer end-motifs in cfDNA data.